bogdanhatisi/john-crickett-challenges/webserver/README.md

 - [x] Modify the server to serve the `index.html` file for requests to `/` and `/index.html`.
 - [x] Ensure the server returns a 404 status code for invalid paths.
 - [x] Test the server with valid and invalid paths to confirm correct behavior.

+### Step 3: Handling Multiple Clients Concurrently

+In this step, your goal is to handle multiple clients at a time.
+After all, in the real world, we don’t want a web server that can only handle one client at a time—that’s just not going to scale.

+We want to be able to handle multiple concurrent clients, binding each incoming connection to a new socket and then receiving and sending data over that socket connection.
+We don’t want one connection to block another, so we’ll need some support for concurrent operations in our server.

+Traditionally, this was handled by creating a new thread for each connection.
+More recently, there has been a focus on using asynchronous frameworks.
+This boils down to there being an overhead to threads.
+If you’ve never used threads, now would be a great time to try it out.
+If you have, then perhaps try the async framework for your stack of choice.
+There’s an overview of parallelism, concurrency, and asynchrony on the Coding Challenges blog.

+You can then test your server by sending it multiple concurrent requests.
+If you want to see what’s happening, you could make your connection handling thread log its ID and then sleep for 20 seconds before sending the HTML back.
+This way, you can observe your concurrency in action.

+By now, you have a basic web server that can handle multiple concurrent client requests.

+#### Checklist:
+- [x] Modify the server to handle multiple concurrent connections.
+- [x] Implement threading or asynchronous handling for each connection (Go Routines).
+- [ ] Log the thread ID or connection ID for each request to observe concurrency.
+- [ ] Test the server with multiple concurrent requests using curl.